groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/esign/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Signing PDF Documents with Text Signatures using Java"
+    title: "Steps for signing PDF documents with text signatures using Java"
     content: |
       [GroupDocs.Signature](/signature/java/) enables adding customized text signatures to PDF files.
 Java developers can integrate signing functionality into their applications using our software.